culturing/poems/Poems/The New Frontier.md

   </em>
 </p>

-"It is and is not, and, therefore, is"
+"It is and it is not, and, therefore, is"
-&nbsp;&nbsp;&nbsp;&nbsp;- Wallace Stevens, *Page from a Tale*
+&nbsp;&nbsp;&nbsp;&nbsp;- Wallace Stevens, *A Primitive Like an Orb*

 What have we learned in seventy years?
 What are the lessons of that war